KarAshutosh/karashutosh.github.io/blogs/blog1.md

 Reflected XSS occurs when user-supplied data is immediately included in a server response without proper sanitization or encoding.
 Attackers can inject malicious JavaScript into a URL, tricking a victim into clicking it.
-When the victim’s browser loads the page, the script runs with the same permissions as the legitimate site.
+When the victim's browser loads the page, the script runs with the same permissions as the legitimate site.

 ---